 The menu and books are displayed in the language chosen during initial system setup or as specified later in the Windows Regional Settings.
-If the Regional Settings do not match one of the languages supported on the CD, the menu and books are displayed in English.
+If the Regional Settings do not match one of the supported languages, the menu and books are displayed in English.